SQE FAQs

 There are a very limited number of SQE1 MCQs to practice online.
 Do you expect this to improve over time or is there a reason these sort of materials aren't available?

 In fairness to the SRA, they cannot provide MCQs covering every possible type of question on every possible topic which may be examined in the future.
 However, their resistance in providing any further MCQs would appear to be based on the time and cost of producing them and they have also said that providing more MCQs may give a false impression as to how SQE1 will be examined.
-We at BPP would rather our students had examples of more, rather than less MCQs, even if it means including a health warning that they are just a small example of how the students may be examined.
+We at BPP would rather candidates had examples of more, rather than fewer MCQs, even if it means including a health warning that they are just a small example of how the students may be examined.

 Questions from international students about the SQE